Ben Kruger: Career

 Helped by his drama teacher, Kruger began his acting career by performing in the theater, as well as in radio plays and advertisements.
-Notable stage performances in his career were the plays Die Huigelaar as Cleante for TRUK in 1986, It's a Boy!, Siener in die Suburbs as 'Jakes' at the State Theatre, Pretoria.
+Notable stage performances in his career were the plays Die Huigelaar as Cleante for TRUK in 1986, It's a Boy!, Seiner in die Suburbs as 'Jakes' at the State Theatre, Pretoria.
 In 2000, he performed in the play Hartebees directed by Alexander Strachan.
 He later directed the play Heart Like a Stomach produced by Ian Fraser at the Windybrow Theatre.

 His film debut came in 1973, with the role of Dirkie Uys in the Dave Millen film Die Voortrekkers.

 He is the co-writer of the play Kaspar in Kasablankah along with Chris Pretorius.
 In 1995, he starred in the film Cry, the Beloved Country.
 Later he also starred in the feature films: Snake Island in 2002 and Stander in 2003.
 Then he played the role 'Neef Gert' in the serial 7de Laan and then as 'Sakkie Bezuidenhoudt' in the series, Zero Tolerance.

 In 2011, Kruger began his best-known role, playing 'Okkie Ferreira' in the serial Binnelanders.
 He remained in that role until his death in 2021.